tigera-cs/cs-egress-gateway-workshop/modules/k8-egress-intro.md

 ### `natOutgoing: false`

-`natOutgoing: false` can be used if the POD CIDRs are routable in the network.
+`natOutgoing: false` can be used if the pod CIDRs are routable in the network.
 The communications will retain the IP address of the pod as it egresses the cluster. `natOutgoing: false` is an `IPPOOL` configuration parameter in Calico.

 Consider the same scenario in which pods in the cluster connect to an external database server.
 In such a scenario, the cluster pod CIDR must be permitted in upstream network firewalls.